MicrosoftDocs/win32/desktop-src/WsdApi/using-ipv6-link-local-addresses.md

 ---
-Description: 'IPv6 link-local addressing in SOAP messages provides a unique challenge, as IPv6 link-local addresses require a scope ID to be meaningful, but the scope ID only has meaning for the local machine.' ms.assetid: '63495335-e447-4564-b669-0896c7aac63f'
+Description: IPv6 link-local addressing in SOAP messages provides a unique challenge, as IPv6 link-local addresses require a scope ID to be meaningful, but the scope ID only has meaning for the local machine. ms.assetid: 63495335-e447-4564-b669-0896c7aac63f
-title: 'Using IPv6 Link-Local Addresses'
+title: Using IPv6 Link-Local Addresses ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using IPv6 Link-Local Addresses